Personal life of Clint Eastwood: Relationship with Roxanne Tunis

 Roxanne Tunis died after a brief illness on June 23, 2023, at the age of 93.
 Eastwood was devastated by the loss, their daughter reported.
 Tunis has been described posthumously as "one of Clint's true loves."
 A family intimate told Radar Online: "Roxanne worshipped the ground he walked on.
 She didn't give a damn about the fact that Clint was a star.
 She was never impressed with all the money and fame.
 All she ever wanted was to have and to hold Clint Eastwood the man."
+At any rate, Eastwood has never talked about Tunis at all.

 Other affairs and reconciliation

 Ria Brown, the biographer of competitive swimmer Anita Lhoest, claims Lhoest terminated a pregnancy by Eastwood without consulting him at one point during their late 1950s to early 1960s affair.
 Restaurant critic Gael Greene described an affair with Eastwood that started when she was assigned to interview him on the set of 1970's Two Mules for Sister Sara.
 A fling with French model Cathy Reghin around the same time was one of his few extramarital involvements to receive press coverage of any kind during the fact.
 Another French model, Danielle Cotet, claimed a two-year relationship with Eastwood and got a walk-on role in Paint Your Wagon, unbeknownst to the film's lead actress Jean Seberg, with whom Eastwood began an on-set dalliance that lasted about five months and ended with him ghosting her.
 During his tenure on Rawhide, Eastwood dated professional boxer LaVonne 'Snow White' Ludian, remaining friends with her long afterward.
 (Note: Ludian is believed to have been the inspiration for Eastwood's Oscar-winning blockbuster Million Dollar Baby.
 In 2023, over half a century after their affair ended, Ludian felt let down when Eastwood ignored interview requests for Right to Fight, a documentary about the pioneers of women's boxing, in which she was profiled.
 Subsequently, the International Women's Boxing Hall of Fame called Eastwood out for not acknowledging Ludian.)
-According to McGilligan, Eastwood had many other affairs, including with co-stars Inger Stevens (Hang 'Em High) and Jo Ann Harris (The Beguiled), as well as actresses Jill Banner, Catherine Deneuve and Susan St. James, columnist Bridget Byrne, socialite Joan Lundberg Hitchcock and jazz singer Keely Smith while married to Johnson, who, after a trial separation and a lingering bout of hepatitis during the mid-1960s, expressed desire to reconcile and start a family.
+According to McGilligan, Eliot and Levy, Eastwood had many other affairs, including with Hang 'Em High co-stars Inger Stevens and Arlene Golonka, The Beguiled co-star Jo Ann Harris, actresses Jill Banner, Catherine Deneuve, Susan St. James and Reiko Oshida, columnist Bridget Byrne, socialite Joan Lundberg Hitchcock and jazz singer Keely Smith while married to Johnson, who, after a trial separation and a lingering bout of hepatitis during the mid-1960s, expressed desire to reconcile and start a family.
 They had two children together: Kyle Eastwood (born May 19, 1968) and Alison Eastwood (born May 22, 1972).